Principles of Values-based Banking

 Values-based banks integrate this approach by focusing simultaneously on people, planet and prosperity.
 Products and services are designed and developed to meet the needs of people and safeguard the environment.
 Generating reasonable profit is recognized as an essential requirement of values-based banking but is not a stand-alone objective.
-Importantly, values-based banks embrace an intentional approach to triple-bottom-line business – they don’t just avoid doing harm, they actively use finance to do good.
+Importantly, values-based banks embrace an intentional approach to triple-bottom-line business – they do not just avoid doing harm, they actively use finance to do good.

 Values-based banks serve the communities in which they work.
 They meet the financial needs of these geographic and sector-based communities by financing enterprises and individuals in productive and sustainable economies.

 Values-based banks establish strong relationships with their clients and are directly involved in understanding and analysing their economic activities and assisting them to become more values-based themselves.
 Proper risk analysis is used at product origination so that indirect risk management tools are neither adopted as a substitute for fundamental analysis nor traded for their own sake.

 Values-based banks adopt a long-term perspective to make sure they can maintain their operations and be resilient in the face of external disruptions.
 At the same time, they recognize that no bank, or its clients, is entirely immune to such disruptions.

 Values-based banks maintain a high degree of transparency and inclusiveness in governance and reporting.
 In this context, inclusiveness means an active relationship with a bank’s extended stakeholder community, and not only its shareholders or management.